-A little more than two years ago, during Lent, I went to confession.
+A few years ago, during Lent, I went to confession.
 Now, most people reading this are probably thinking to themselves, “So what?” and unfortunately that is what most Catholics would be saying as well; just look at the almost non-existent numbers these days of people who go to confession.
 Truth be told, I was one of them.
 Until that day at the service, it was awhile since I last went.
 You should have seen the expression on the priest’s face when I started out with that familiar line, “Father, forgive me for I have sinned.
 It has been about twenty-five years since my last confession.”
 After a few seconds, the priest smiled and said, “Well then, let’s just take it slow and start with just a couple of them for tonight.”

 We talked things over for a couple minutes, then we came to that point when Father reached over to me and said, “Your sins are forgive,“ accompanied by my penance.
 I rose from the seat, thanked Father, and returned to my pew.
 As I knelt down to begin my penance, I took in what I can only describe as the deepest, refreshing, and most relaxing breath of fresh air ever in my life.
 You may have heard the saying about that it felt as if the world was taken off your shoulders, well that doesn’t even begin to describe the “relief” that I felt at that moment.
 After I finished my penance and the service concluded, I remained in the pew awestruck, trying to figure out why I was feeling this way.